Fathom Lab

 The Overdue Economic Reset

-These tax reforms rebalance incentives and signal that Australia must return to building real economic value instead of relying on tax and ZIRP subsidised property bets.
+These tax reforms rebalance incentives and signal that Australia must return to building real economic value instead of relying on ZIRP and tax subsidised property bets.
 They also expose the years of squandered capital, the way speculation warped national priorities, and the innovation and productivity sacrificed to the zealous ‘number go up’ cult.

 The reforms will help.